 “post-separation parenting program” or “program” has the same meaning as in section 70NB of the Family Law Act;

-“primary order” has the meaning given by section 205G or 205L;
+“post-separation parenting program provider” or “provider” means a provider of a program that is included in a list of providers compiled under the Family Law Act;

+“primary order” means an order under this Act affecting children and includes such an order as varied;

 “reasonable excuse for contravening an order” includes the meanings given by section 205E.

 [Section 205A inserted by No. 25 of 2002 s.
-12.]
+12; amended by No. 35 of 2006 s.
+15 and 24.]

 205B.
 Application of Division — FLA s.
 70NBA